icelandico/geodev_site/src/lib/content/blog/deeppartial-in-typescript.md

 ---
-templateKey: blog-post
-title: DeepPartial in Typescript
+category: Typescript
+date: 2023-07-10 17:38:52.478000+00:00
+description: Discover how to use TypeScript's `Partial<T>` utility type to make all properties optional, and learn how to handle nested objects for deeper type transformations.
 slug: DeepPartial in Typescript
-date: 2023-07-10T17:38:52.478Z
-category: Typescript
 tag:
 - typescript
 - javascript
+templateKey: blog-post
+title: DeepPartial in Typescript
 ---

 `Partial` is a very useful utility type in Typescript.
 It allows you to make all properties of an existing type optional.
 However, by default, TypeScript's `Partial<T>` only performs a shallow partial type, meaning it makes the top-level properties optional, but it does not recurse into nested properties.